WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### setLocation( latitude, longitude )
 <details>
-<summary>Use this API to set Geographic or GPS Location of the Customer.</summary>
+<summary>Use this API to set the customer geographic or GPS location.</summary>

 Parameters:
 - latitude is a double with the geographic latitude from -90,0 to 90.0 degrees.